-Preparation for the Option B examinations involves one weekly class in Use of German, one fortnightly class in Translation from German, a variety of lectures (as advertised in the Reporter at the start of the year) and two kinds of supervision provided by your College, one for your chosen scheduled paper and one for language work.
+Preparation for the Option B examinations involves one weekly class in Use of German, one fortnightly class in Translation from German, a lecture series (Ge1 - Introduction to German Studies) and two kinds of supervision provided by your College, one for your scheduled paper and one for language work.
 The language supervision is intended both to prepare you for the oral examination and to help you individually to develop your ability to express yourself clearly and idiomatically in written German.
 You should therefore expect to have to prepare for and participate in discussion in German in your College language supervisions, normally one a week.
 While the number of contact hours you will experience may appear small by comparison with what you have experienced at school, you will find that much of the benefit you can expect to receive will be a result of individual study related to the work set for your classes and supervisions.

 Language Classes organised by the Department of German

 You will be expected to attend one weekly class in Use of German and one fortnightly class in Translation from German, both organised centrally by the Department.
 For each of these classes you will be set a piece of work to be handed in by a specified deadline.
 You should expect to spend about three hours on average on any piece of work set for these classes.Recommended books For your German language work, it is essential that you have your own copy of the following: